 Graham cracker crusts for pies was one of those easy-to-do at home (for a lot less $) things that I always made from scratch, using my Betty Crocker cookbook recipe, but now that I’ve figured out how to make this walnut oat pie crust at home this recipe will replace the graham cracker crust recipe I’ve made for so many years.

-Between the whole grain oats, omega-3 packed walnuts, and real butter, there’s got to be a complete protein in this thing as well.
+Between the whole grain oats, omega-3 packed walnuts (use the code STEWARDSHIP for 10% off at that site!), and real butter, this crust practically qualifies as a super food.
 Nice!
 Plus you get to avoid the trans fat that is almost always in graham crackers (recently replaced by the likely equally evil interesterified fat).

 Healthy Walnuts in a Gluten-Free Pie Crust

 Walnuts are on my list of Super Foods, and for good reason: just an ounce (about a handful) of walnuts have as much omega-3 fat as 3.5 ounces of salmon.
 (Source: WebMD) That’s a power-packed handful of nuts!
 They are also a great source of antioxidants (cancer-fighters).
 See World’s Healthiest Foods for much more information.